MOLECULAR BIOLOGY AND BIOCHEMISTRY (01:694:408/11:115:512)

 Exams, Assignments, and Grading Policy

 Students who are unable to take an hourly exam at the scheduled time because of compelling reasons supported by documentation, such as a note from their physician - NOT THE HEALTH CENTER - may be permitted to take a make-up examination.
-However, a 5 pt deduction will be made for the first make-up, 10 pts for the second and 20 pts for the third.
-Arrangements should be made with Prof. Brill.
+Arrangements should be made with Prof. Bunting

 Watson, J.D., et al. (2014) Molecular Biology of the Gene, 7th Ed., Pearson.
 (ISBN: 9780321762436)

-‡Supplemental Readings will be posted on the Sakai sites for the course.
+‡Supplemental Readings will be posted on the Canvas site for the course.

 phone: (732) 235-5333